Skip to main content

 Understand FAC-C programUnderstand FAC-C program

-The technical competencies are covered extensively throughout the formal FAC-C training and are very easy to define.
-The professional competencies (which are often referred to as “soft skills”) refer to a person’s non-technical abilities and are more aligned with a person’s disposition and personality.
-There are no specific FAC-C courses directed at the professional competencies, however, it is recommended that Contracting Professionals review the professional competencies with their supervisor and/or mentor and seek learning opportunities that will grow these competencies as well.
+The technical competencies are covered extensively throughout the FAC-C (Professional) training and are very easy to define.
+The professional competencies, which are often referred to as “soft skills”, refer to a person’s non-technical abilities and are more aligned with a person’s disposition and personality.
+There are no specific courses directed at the professional competencies, however, it is recommended that Contracting Professionals review the professional competencies with their supervisor and/or mentor and seek learning opportunities that will grow these competencies as well.

 To Do List: